June 5-9, 2017

 Tales, Texts & Theater is funded through the generosity of community sponsors.
 Donations from Homer Smith Insurance Company, Kristin Manwaring Insurance Company, Port Townsend Education Foundation and Port Townsend Hospitality add to funding provided by Centrum, PTArtscape, 6th grade families, and the Port Townsend School District to make this experience an ongoing program.

-In addition, this program is partially funded by the Office of the Superintendent of Public Instruction, Baker Foundation, Forest Foundation, The Greater Tacoma Community Foundation, Rayonier Foundation, Washington State Arts Commission, the Congdon Hanson Family, and thousands of individual donors whose generosity celebrates the power of creativity to change lives.
+Additional sponsors include the Washington State Arts Commission, Washington State Parks and Recreation Commission, The Baker Foundation, ecotrust, The Greater Tacoma Community Foundation, The Forest Foundation, Rayonier Foundation, Jubilation Foundation, McEachern Foundation, JCCF Fund for Women and Girls, the Congdon Hanson Family, and nearly a thousand individual donors whose generosity celebrates the power of creativity to change lives.

 For more information, please contact Martha Worthley at 360.385.3102 x120.